Survey: Residents Value Affordability, Preparation for Transfer and Jobs

 Resolution 2016-43 in Support of the Deferred Action for Childhood Arrivals (DACA) program reiterates the message contained in a recent letter signed by the chief executives of the California Community Colleges, California State University and the University of California urging President-elect Donald Trump to continue the DACA.

-Major projects completed during the year, such as extensive renovation of the libraries at Foothill and De Anza colleges, are "an indispensable investment in maintaining the resources of Foothill and De Anza," said committee chair Dudley G. Andersen.
-The committee is made up of seven community members representing different interest groups, including business, senior citizens and taxpayer organizations.
+Major projects undertaken during the year include construction of the Foothill College Sunnyvale Center and extensive renovation of the libraries at Foothill and De Anza colleges.
+The bond oversight committee is made up of seven community members representing different interest groups, including students and business and senior citizens organizations.

 Students in a new biomedical device engineering program at Foothill College have teamed up with California Children's Services to design and create devices that help children overcome disabilities and become more independent.
 The hands-on program, which launched in 2014, is unusual in community colleges.
 Students make use of the college's 3-D printers to fabricate assistive devices they've designed, such as tools to securely grasp eating utensils, toothbrushes, pencils and other similar objects.